drademann/kata-playground-go/roman/KATA.md

     itorn(i int) string

-Given an integer it returns the corresponding roman numeral as string.
+Given an integer, it returns the corresponding roman numeral as string.
-You can also provide the conversion back from roman numeral to an integer:
+You can also provide the conversion back from a roman numeral to an integer:

     rntoi(rn string) int